uros76/Controllino-with-Homeassistant/cloning.md

 --------------------------------------------
 Part 2 (burning the custom image to your SD card, this is done after you recieve your image from me):
 Before proceding with image loading make sure you test the rPi if it boots up from Raspbian OS and if network works.
+If you followed above steps and rPi was working with fresh Raspberry OS then you are ok to proceed with below steps.
+If your hotspot rPi failed to load fresh Raspberry OS then you have hardware problem.
+Either the rPi board or Lora module is faulty in which case this guide cannot help you.

 - On Windows pc, download image to your harddrive.
 Make a new folder on C: drive and store the image there for easy access